19hours/sg-statutes/Accountants Act - AA2004.md

 #### Shares of accounting corporation

+27.

-27\.—(1)  Subject to the provisions of this Act, the voting shares in an accounting corporation shall at all times be owned by corporate practitioners in such proportions referred to in section 17(3)(c)(ii) and shall comply with the prescribed requirements\.(2)  The share capital of an accounting corporation which is paid up shall at all times be not less than a sum of $50,000 or such other sum as may be prescribed.
+—(1)  Subject to the provisions of this Act, the voting shares in an accounting corporation shall at all times be owned by corporate practitioners in such proportions referred to in section 17(3)(c)(ii) and shall comply with the prescribed requirements.

+(2)  The share capital of an accounting corporation which is paid up shall at all times be not less than a sum of $50,000 or such other sum as may be prescribed.

 (3)  No share in an accounting corporation may be held by a person as nominee for another person and no security may be created over any share in an accounting corporation.